core-wg/yang-cbor/draft-ietf-core-yang-library-latest.md

 # Acknowledgments

-The YANG module defined by this memo have been derived from an already existing YANG module, ietf-yang-library {{RFC8525}}, we will like to thanks to the authors of this YANG module.
+The YANG module defined by this memo has been derived from an already existing YANG module, ietf-yang-library {{RFC8525}}, we will like to thank the authors of this YANG module.
 A special thank also to Andy Bierman for his initial recommendations for the creation of this YANG module.

 --- back